jamesoshea/klonoot/README.md

 ## Motivation

-Bikes are a tool of liberation, and the tools and software surrounding cycling should also be tools of liberation.
-They hould be open-source, accessible, and free where possible.
+The bike is a tool of liberation, and the tools and software surrounding cycling should also be tools of liberation.
+They should be open-source, accessible, and free where possible.

-Klonoot is a webapp inspired the core route-planning functionality of a popular outdoorsy platform.
+Klonoot is a webapp inspired by the core route-planning functionality of a popular outdoorsy platform.
 It relies on [brouter](https://github.com/abrensch/brouter) for its routing, and leans heavily on Mapbox for the map and search implementation.
 Authentication and persistence are managed using Supabase.
 This will change, as I would prefer open-source dependencies and easily self-hostable infrastructure wherever possible.

 It serves purely as a route-planning tool, rather than as a navigation app, or social platform.
 There are already many fantastic open-source navigation apps for cycling.